Hafizah/DataScience/README.md

 The Ask:
 Provide a Tableau dashboard including the following:
-/n A line graph of the total number of work orders by week /n A histogram of the Time on Job of all work orders measured in points.
-What is average time on job? o Identify the technicians that utilized the maintenance code when completing the work order but did not create an escalation ticket.
-Summarize the top 10 technicians with the most missing escalation tickets o Provide any additional visuals or statistics based on the data  Create a brief summary document including: o A written description of the methodology you used in order to complete the analysis o A description of your findings.
-The section should include your tables, charts, and any additional summary statistics. o Recommendations: Please provide a summary of your recommendations.
+A line graph of the total number of work orders by week A histogram of the Time on Job of all work orders measured in points.
+What is average time on job?
+Identify the technicians that utilized the maintenance code when completing the work order but did not create an escalation ticket.
+Summarize the top 10 technicians with the most missing escalation tickets Provide any additional visuals or statistics based on the data Create a brief summary document including:
+A written description of the methodology you used in order to complete the analysis
+A description of your findings.
+The section should include your tables, charts, and any additional summary statistics.
+Recommendations: Please provide a summary of your recommendations.
 For example, how would you improve the tech escalation process in order to ensure compliance?
 How would you encourage technicians to adhere to your new process?
 What would you recommend that the client do in order to address the